Château du Haut-Koenigsbourg: 19th century renovation

-The ruins had been listed as a monument historique of the Second French Empire since 1862 and were purchased by the township of Sélestat (or Schlettstadt) three years later.
-After the Franco-Prussian War of 1870 to 1871 the region was incorporated into the German Imperial Territory of Alsace-Lorraine, and in 1899 the citizens granted what was left of the castle to the German emperor Wilhelm II.
+The ruins were listed as a monument historique of the Second French Empire in 1862 and were purchased by the township of Sélestat (or Schlettstadt) three years later.
+After the Franco-Prussian War of 1870 to 1871, the region was incorporated into the German Imperial Territory of Alsace-Lorraine and, in 1899, the citizens granted what was left of the castle to the German emperor Wilhelm II.
 Wilhelm wished to create a castle lauding the qualities of Alsace in the Middle Ages and more generally of German civilization stretching from Hohkönigsburg in the west to (likewise restored) Marienburg Castle in the east.
 He also hoped the restoration would reinforce the bond of Alsatians with Germany, as they had only recently been incorporated into the newly established German Empire.
 The management of the restoration of the fortifications was entrusted to the architect Bodo Ebhardt, a proven expert on the reconstruction of medieval castles.
 Work proceeded from 1900 to 1908.
 On May 13, 1908, the restored Hohkönigsburg was inaugurated in the presence of the Emperor.
 In an elaborate re-enactment ceremony, a historic cortege entered the castle, under a torrential downpour.

-Ebhart's aim was to rebuild it, as near as possible, as it was on the eve of the Thirty Years' War.
+Ebhardt's aim was to rebuild it, as near as possible, as it was on the eve of the Thirty Years' War.
 He relied heavily on historical accounts but, occasionally lacking information, he had to improvise some parts of the stronghold.
 For example, the Keep tower is now reckoned to be about 14 metres too tall.
 Wilhelm II, who regularly visited the construction site via a specially built train station in nearby Saint-Hippolyte, also encouraged certain modifications that emphasised a Romantic nostalgia for Germanic civilization.
-For example, the main dining hall has a higher roof than it did at the time, and links between the Hohenzollern family and the Habsburg rulers of the Holy Roman Empire are emphasized.
-The Emperor wanted to legitimise the House of Hohenzollern at the head of the Second Empire, and to assure himself as worthy heir of the Hohenstaufens and the Habsburgs.
+For example, the main dining hall has a higher roof than it did at the time and links between the Hohenzollern family and the Habsburg rulers of the Holy Roman Empire are emphasized.
+The Emperor wanted to legitimise the House of Hohenzollern at the head of the Second Empire and to assure himself as worthy heir of the Hohenstaufens and the Habsburgs.